Fleckism/SecurityPlus/SecurityPlus/11B Secure Application Protocols.md

 Viewing the [[TLS]] handshake in a Wireshark packet capture.
 Note that the connection is using TLS 1.3 and one of the shortened cipher suites (TLS_AES_128_GCM_SHA256).
 # API CONSIDERATIONS

-HTTP is now used less to serve static web pages, and more to create web applications, often as part of a cloud product.
+Hyper Text Transfer ProtocolTTPs]] is now used less to serve static web pages, and more to create web applications, often as part of a cloud product.
 An enterprise might use both public web applications over the Internet and private ones.
 The primary means of configuring and managing a web application is via its application programming interface (API).
 For example, an application might allow a user account to be created via a [[URL]]:

 https://example.foo/api/users?api_key=123456

 The developer uses the POST method to submit data to the URL with the required parameters coded into the request body, often in JavaScript Object Notation (JSON).

-POST /api/users HTTP/1.1
+POST /api/users Hyper Text Transfer ProtocolTTPs]]/1.1

 Content-Type: application/json